aritraguha07-sudo/Hostel-Management-System/README.md

-# 🏨 Hostel Management System (Spring Boot)
+# 🏨 Hostel Management System (Spring Boot + MySQL)

-🚀 A backend system to manage hostel students, rooms, and allocation logic using Spring Boot.
+🚀 A backend system to manage hostel students, rooms, and allocation using Spring Boot, MySQL, and JPA.

 ---

 ## 📌 Overview

-This project simulates a real-world hostel management system where students can be assigned to rooms based on availability and capacity constraints.
+This project simulates a real-world hostel management system where students are allocated to rooms based on availability and capacity.

-It demonstrates core backend concepts like REST APIs, layered architecture, and data persistence.
+It demonstrates backend concepts like REST APIs, layered architecture, database integration, and API documentation.

 ---